 Job Prospects After Your SEE TEFL Course

-There's a job guarantee offered to graduates after completing the 4-week TEFL course and a placement for those doing the internship.
+With SEE TEFL there is a job guarantee offered to graduates after completing the 4-week TEFL course, and a placement for those doing the internship.

 But I wouldn't worry about job prospects at all.
 Trust me, there's a ton of teaching jobs here and, if you're ever short of one, see my job board.

 There are 4 types of paid TEFL teaching jobs available in Thailand, as follows:

-- Teaching full-time at a formal government or private Thai school.
+- Full-time at a formal government or private Thai school.